gabrielpasquantonio/react-formik/README.md

 # Signup form with formik
-Create simple signup form with formik and use yup for the validation When click submit, it only console log the values
+Create simple signup form with formik and use yup for the validation Once you  click the register button, it only console log the values

 ## screenshot
 ![Signup screenshott](./src/assets/signup.png)